davidtchiu/davidtchiu.github.io/teaching/cs161/syllabus.md

 Regular attendance and participation are required.
 Attendance, to be graded out of 10 points, applies towards your final grade.
 I deduct **2 points** for each unexcused absence, **1 point** for being late, and **1 point** for engaging in activities that can disrupt others: scrolling through your phone, texting, playing games on your laptop, etc.

 ##### Final Letter Grades
 These are the cutoffs when assigning your final letter grades.
 Please note that decimals are ignored (e.g., 89.99% = B+).
+The cutoffs below might come down, but will not be set higher.

 | Final Average  | Letter Grade |
 | :--- | :--- |